WHAT TO DO IN SEATTLE IN 3 DAYS – ITINERARY

-- It’s a gorgeous sight even from afar, if you visit over spring you’re likely to see the slopes covered in wildflowers and rivers rushing by from melted snow.
+- It’s a gorgeous sight even from afar.
+If you visit over spring, you’re likely to see the slopes covered in wildflowers and rivers rushing by from melted snow.

-Most of these tours take up a full day so when you get back to the city head out to grab your last dinner in Seattle.
+Most of these tours take up a full day, so when you get back to the city, head out to grab your last dinner in Seattle.
 I recommend El Borrachos.
 It is a tasty authentic-style Mexican spot by Pike Place with tons of options, including a vegetarian and vegan menu.

 About the Author

-Cassandra is a US-female travel addict who loves traveling the world and works for a tour operator.
-She is a freelance writer for Arzo Travels where she shares her expertise and has a special love affair with Mexico – so she knows pretty well what she is recommending to you 🙂
+Cassandra is a US-female travel addict who loves traveling the world and works as a tour operator.
+She is a freelance writer for Arzo Travels, where she shares her expertise and has a special love affair with Mexico – so she knows pretty well what she is recommending to you.

 - 3 days in Los Angels

 - 3 days in San Francisco